 Since the undeniable success of the 2010 World Cup, when South Africans were such superb hosts to the nations of the world, the ugly threat of xenophobic violence has resurfaced.

-“If you’re not out by next week we’re coming to kill you!” was a statement from one South African man to two Zimbabwean women who were innocently walking with their children to a mid-week church meeting – just last week (July 2010)!
+“If you’re not out by next week we’re coming to kill you!” was a statement from one South African man to two Zimbabwean women who were innocently walking with their children to a mid-week church meeting.

 History is important.
 We must learn from our history.
 And even recent South African history teaches us that refugees and foreigners don’t just come to take but also to give.
 That’s true of any nation – God moves people into new situations, he moves non-believers so that they might hear the gospel, and He moves believers that they might help build the church and encourage faith.

-Occasionally, a Daniel or a Joseph arrives in obscurity but rises to have a significant impact on the future of the nation.
+Occasionally, a Daniel or a Joseph arrives in obscurity but rises to have a significant impact on the future of a nation.

 George Bizos, the Refugee

 The story of George Bizos is the story of a modern day, secular Daniel.
 And it’s a compelling argument for anyone who is tempted to resent refugees, asylum seekers and foreigners, and think of them merely as spongers: because Bizos was an asylum seeker.